o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

 # Revision Info:

 - This is the second working Proof of Concept.
 The first was a windows only .bat file based env and launchers.
-This new integration replaces that with data-driven configuration and settings, with python scripting to bootstrap and launch.
+This new integration replaces that with data-driven configuration and settings, with python scripting to bootstrap and launch. (this provides a path to starting from within the main o3de Editor via a PySide2 menu)

 - This iteration is developer focused, such as a Technical Artist.
 It does not have some of the end-user functionality or creature comforts that you might want or expect, yet.